gjpelletier/stepAIC/README.md

-# stepAIC - Python function for stepwise linear regression to minimize either AIC or BIC and eliminate non-significant predictors
+# stepAIC - Stepwise and Lasso linear regression to minimimize AIC or BIC in Python

 The stepAIC package includes two functions, **stepwise** and **lasso**, to find the optimum set of predictor variables that minimizes either the Akaike Information Criterion (AIC, default) or Bayesian Information Criterion (BIC, optional) in a linear regression model.